 On this page

-If you have a mobile app that uses a local Realm Database and you want to convert the app to use Realm Sync, there are a few steps you need to follow.
-You first need to set up a Realm backend, and then you make code changes in your client app(s).
+If you have a mobile app that uses a local realm and you want to convert the app to use Sync, there are a few steps you need to follow.
+You first need to set up an App backend.
+Then, make code changes in your client applications.

 In the following sections, you will learn to do the following on the backend:

-- Create a new realm app in MongoDB Atlas,
+Create a new App in MongoDB Atlas,

-- Configure at least one User Authentication provider, and
+Configure at least one authentication provider

 And then, in your client app, you will:

-- Update your Realm object models,
+Update your Realm object models,

-- Connect to the new synced realm with a sync configuration file,
+Connect to the new synced realm with a sync configuration file,

-- Authenticate the user.
+Authenticate the user.

 Finally, if needed, you will also need to copy your local data to the new synced realm.

-User authentication plays a crucial role in Realm Sync.
-Realm provides many different Authentication Providers such as email/password and OAuth; once you have configured one or more providers, you can then control exactly who has access to which data.
+Atlas Device Sync requires authenticated users.
+Atlas App Services provides many different Authentication Providers such as email/password and OAuth; once you have configured one or more providers, you can then control exactly who has access to which data.

-Now that you have the backend set up for Sync, you need to make a few changes in your client app.
+Now that you have the backend set up for Device Sync, you need to make a few changes in your client app.
 Follow the steps in the Quick Start for your language/platform:

-- Check if a synced realm already exists.
+Check if a synced realm already exists.

-- If not, create one.
+If not, create one.
 Open a connection to it and to the local realm.

-- Confirm that all records you want to preserve are in the new realm.
+Confirm that all records you want to preserve are in the new realm.

 Delete the local realm file.